Luke Armstrong | Jun 15, 2023

-Travelers are human too.
+Travelers are human.
 We make mistakes.
 We mistranslate things and accidentally order the goat brain sandwich when all we want is an apple.

 Unless you're traveling to Portland, you won't be able to get by with only a nice smile.
-People — the world, hotels, taxi drivers, food vendors, concierges and avocado salesmans— all want you to pay up.
+People — the world, hotels, taxi drivers, food vendors, concierges, and avocado salesmen — all want you to pay up.
 So budget your trips accordingly.
-How do you budget accordingly?

-One great way to budget for a trip is to and get a feel for how you actually financially roll on a trip.
+One great way to budget for a trip is to get a feel for how you typically travel and how much you spend on average.
 This is easy to do.
-Just keep a before and after budget for all your trips.
-Then compare your anticipated versus actual expenses.
+Just keep a before-and-after budget for all your trips, then compare your anticipated versus actual expenses.

 What are adequate precautions?
-A great many things.
-Things like motorcycle helmets, sober drivers, travel health insurance, malaria pills, uncontaminated drinking water, preliminary Googling when visiting a country for the first time, and not leaving your drinks unattended.
-And a great many more things!
+Some might call it common sense, and it includes things like wearing motorcycle helmets, only trusting sober drivers, buying travel health insurance, taking malaria pills, drinking only uncontaminated water, Googling a country before visiting for the first time, and not leaving your drinks unattended.

-Pack light the experts say.
-But what about a blender!
-In destination bursting with fresh fruits, some things are worth it.
+Pack light, the experts say.
+But what about a blender?
+In destinations bursting with fresh fruits made for the perfect smoothie, some things are worth it.

-The experts say, take the clothes you will take on a trip, put them in a pile and then reduce it by half.
+Experts say you should collect the clothes you want to take on a trip, put them in a pile, and then reduce it by half.
 But what about your favorite cardigan?
 Would life even be livable without your Thai fisherman pants?
-Could you still extract joy from the day if you didn't have your trusty flannel button up? (you know, in case of flannel emergencies).
+Could you still extract joy from the day if you didn't have your trusty flannel button-up?

-I mean, if you are going to be trekking through the Himalayas, yeah pack light.
-If you are going from an airport, to a taxi, to an Airbnb, then bring whatever.
-If you work hard to not worry about the airport fees and you want to bring your beloved inflatable kayak (I'm thinking of you dad), then follow your heart and bring the things that will make your trip all the more awesome.
+It’s all a balancing act.
+If you are going to be trekking through the Himalayas, yeah, pack light.
+If you are going from an airport to a taxi, to an Airbnb, then you can probably afford to bring more.
+If you work hard to not worry about the airport fees and you want to bring your beloved inflatable kayak (I'm thinking of you, Dad), then follow your heart and bring the things that will make your trip all the more awesome.

 No one got anywhere new by going somewhere old.
 Tried and true trips are as lovely and comfortable as a longtime lover.
 Keep these recurring destinations in your life.

-It's allowed.
-No worries mate!
-Book a trip to somewhere that kinda freaks you out.
+Book a trip to somewhere that kind of freaks you out.
 Get out of your comfort zone.
 Ride a camel.
 Befriend a donkey.
 Pet a goat.
-Go to Uganda!
+Go to Uganda.
 You'll never regret it!

 Say there's an island off the coast of Lake Nicaragua where mangos grow wild and free.
 Say the island sprang from two volcanos.
 Say free mangos grow everywhere.
 You know what that means?!
 Free mangos for you!